ogamespec/dolwin-docs/HW/DSPCore.md

 |0x000C|AI DMA interrupt (enabled by TE2)|
 |0x000E|CPU->DSP interrupt (enabled by TE3) (lowest priority)|

 ACRS, ACWE and DCRE are shared by single interrupt enable bit (TE1).
+Also, these (ACRS, ACWE and DCRE) interrupts are generated regardless of whether the ET bit is set or cleared (controlled only by the TE1 bit)

 ## Flag modify rules